alvarogarcia7/blog_source/source/_posts/2015-04-12-jason-gorman-tdd-intensive-workshop.markdown

   * This is a two day workshop condensed on a single day.
 It shows.
 In my opinion, it would be better to do fewer exercises and dig deeper in them rather than try so many approaches / exercises
   * The CRC exercise was well thought and really massaged.
 It touches the right spots and makes you want to learn more about the subject
-  * Promiscuisly pairing is always a good idea, as you don't know what level have your atendees.
+  * Promiscuously pairing is always a good idea, as you don't know what level have your attendees.
 Get stuck for the whole day with someone who has a (very) different knowledge level than you might spoil the workshop
   * I don't see the benefit of doing the fizzbuzz kata after having done the Fibonacci sequence one
   * In my opinion, there were too many breaks.
 Doing a break in the morning (10-15 mins), lunch (30 mins) and afternoon (10-15 mins) is enough